DanMorriss/lumos-online-banking/README.md

 - After creating an account and loggin in, the user has to press any selection twice.
 To fix this I ran the account_home function instead of the login function.
 - Deposit function won’t exit on 0, ‘currency’ was referenced before being defined.
 The type function containing the currency variable was moved into the try statement.
 - Deposit not working currency referenced before assignment.
 Moved the turn_to_currrency function before the type statement.
+- Could eneter a negative ammount to deposit.
+Added in an if statement disallowing it.

 #### Unsolved Bugs